vykes-mac/365-Memories-and-Celebrations/PLAN.md

 ## Feature List

 Each feature includes verification steps. **Do not remove or edit existing verification steps.** Mark `passes: true` only when all verification steps succeed.

+### Terminology Update
+- In this plan, “glass” refers to **SwiftUI liquid glass materials**.
+Do not simulate glass effects with custom blur layers.

 ### Phase 1: Foundation